 Discipline Based Investing follows these basic principles:

 - Start with a planning based foundation to establish clear financial goals, time horizons and realistic expectations.

 - Use evidence based portfolio theory including diversification, cost matters hypothesis, etc.

 Once that’s established a Discipline Based Investing process includes:

 - Risk profile consistent allocations.

-Examples of DBI strategies include target date mutual funds, Vanguard’s Life Strategy funds and any multi-asset rebalancing fund such as a 60/40 stock/bond fund.
+Examples of DBI strategies include target date mutual funds, Harry Browne’s Permanent Portfolio, Vanguard’s Life Strategy funds, low cost risk parity portfolios and any low cost multi-asset rebalancing fund such as a 60/40 stock/bond fund.
 The consistent feature of a DBI strategy is that it establishes a clear set of goals and processes that are systematically maintained to reduce behavioral biases over time.